Cairi-S/Welcome-Foolish-Mortals/README.md

 - Be able to see my past highest scores.
 - To be able to contact the maker of the game with feedback.

-As well as the above stories, as a fan of The Haunted Mansion I also want to:
-- Play a fun game inspired by the Disney attraction.
-- Select a character from the attraction to play as.
-- Find ‘easter-eggs’ linking to the attraction.

 ### Design ###

 The audio, colors, fonts and styling all take inspiration from The Haunted Mansion.